 Selected Social Determinants of Health for Rural Minnesota

-Most Minnesotans have some form of health insurance coverage, although 7.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Minnesotans in 2013 was $47,500, although rural per-capita income lagged at $40,888.
-Estimates from 2013 indicate a poverty rate of 12.3% exists in rural Minnesota, compared to a 10.9% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 10.1% of the rural population has not completed high school, compared to 7.3% of urban populations.
-The unemployment rate in rural Minnesota is at 4.7% while in urban Minnesota it is at 3.9% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+4.8% of Minnesota residents lack health insurance (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for Minnesotans in 2019 was $58,834, with the rural per capita income at $48,924.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural Minnesota is 10.0%, compared with 9.1% in urban areas of the state.
+8.3% of the rural population has not completed high school, while 6.4% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural Minnesota is at 4.0% while in urban Minnesota it is at 3.0% (USDA-ERS, 2019).

 There are more organizations related to Minnesota in the organizations section.